-The geographical features of China contribute to the complex distribution of +CG and -CG strokes across various regions, which is reflected in the variability of the ratio of +CG and -CG strokes.
-Fig. 7 illustrates the spatial distribution of the proportion of +CG stroke, with gray areas indicating grids with less than 50 CG strokes accumulated over a seven-year period.
+3.2.2 Comparison of spatial distribution of +CG and -CG strokes tribution of the proportion of +CG strokes, with gray areas indicating grids with fewer than 50 CG strokes accumulated over a 7-year period.
 These grids are mainly located in the central, western, and northern parts of Tibet and the western and southern parts of Xinjiang.
-Region-I, which has the highest density of CG stroke, has a low proportion of +CG stroke, at less than 10 %.
-Conversely, the other three regions have a higher proportion of +CG stroke, particularly the North China Plain and adjacent Inner Mongolia, as well as some parts of Xinjiang, where the +CG proportion can reach 30-40 %.
-The proportion of +CG stroke in Shanxi and Shanxi, both located in Region-II, is lower than in other regions of the same area.
-Overall, regions with lower CG stroke density tend to have a higher proportion of +CG stroke, and high latitudes correspond to a higher +CG stroke proportion.
+Region-I, which has the highest density of CG strokes, has a low proportion of +CG strokes, at less than 10%.
+Conversely, the other three regions have a higher proportion of +CG strokes, particularly the North China Plain and adjacent Inner Mongolia, as well as some parts of Xinjiang, where the +CG proportion can reach 30%-40%.
+The proportion of +CG strokes in Shanxi and Shaanxi, both located in Region-II, is lower than in other regions of the same area.
+Overall, regions with lower CG stroke density tend to have a higher proportion of +CG strokes, and high latitudes correspond to a higher +CG stroke proportion.